 See the November 2014 addendum at the end if your version is missing this feature

-Photoshop has many tricks, but automatically adjusting for the actual screen ppi (pixels per inch) to display accurate print dimensions is not one of them.
+Photoshop has many tricks, but automatically adjusting for the actual screen PPI (pixels per inch) to display accurate print dimensions is not one of them.
 You need to train the old dog for this new trick.
-It is quite straightforward and from that point on, when you choose “View/Print Size” it will display the actual size.
-Of course, large print sizes may not fit the screen but you will get a good sense of proportion.
+It is quite straightforward, and from that point on, when you choose “View/Print Size,” it will display the actual size.
+Of course, large print sizes may not fit the screen, but you will get a good sense of proportion.

 - Create a blank document that has 300 dpi print resolution, 9″ x 9″ in dimensions.
 This will create a blank document 2700×2700 in pixel dimensions

-- Fill it with white if it is not already filled
+- Fill it with white, if it is not already filled

-- From the menu choose “View/Print Size”
+- From the menu, choose “View/Print Size”

-- With an accurate ruler and using great care not to damage your screen measure the displayed dimensions in inches.
+- With an accurate ruler and using great care not to damage your screen, measure the displayed dimensions in inches.
 In all likelihood, it will be a good deal smaller than 9 inches

-- Divide 9 inches by the actual measurement you obtain from the screen which will provide the correction factor.
+- Divide 9 inches by the actual measurement you obtain from the screen, which will provide the correction factor.
 I am not using an example since this number may vary from one screen to another.

-- Now, go to “Edit/Preferences/Units & Rulers” and find the screen resolution.
+- Now, go to “Edit/Preferences/Units & Rulers,” and find the screen resolution.
 Most likely it is set to 72 pixels/inch

-- Multiply the current ppi, 72, by the correction factor you calculated above and enter that in the screen resolution field.
+- Multiply the current PPI, 72, by the correction factor you calculated above and enter that in the screen resolution field.
 Click OK.

-The resulting screen resolution may have a decimal fraction, that’s OK and it will not necessarily be 96 ppi either.
+The resulting screen resolution may have a decimal fraction, that’s OK, and it will not necessarily be 96 PPI either.
 My screen’s actual resolution turns out to be 94.299.
 Your number will likely be different from this

 From now on, when you choose “View/Print Size” your screen will display the actual dimensions of the print.
 I told you it was simple, but I wish Adobe could find a way to automate this.

-Note November 2014: I have realized during a workshop I was running that Adobe pulled out this feature from Photoshop CS6 on the ground that it was difficult to implement and support on retina displays.
+Note November 2014: I have realized during a workshop I was running that Adobe pulled out this feature from Photoshop CS6 on the ground that it was difficult to implement and support retina displays.
 Interestingly, it found its way to Photoshop CC and living there happily thereafter!
 The solution they officially recommend (the help forum where they made this suggestion has disappeared, 12/21/2016), if your updated Photoshop CS6 has lost this capability, is to upgrade to CC.
 I will be cynical here and say “how surprisingly insightful!”
-There is another solution which involves downloading a script from their site.
+There is another solution that involves downloading a script from their site.
 It simply calculates the necessary zoom ratio and tells the user.
 You can probably, with some patience, can do the same with trial and error and note the zoom percentage and use that in the future when you want to view the image in actual print size on the screen.
 You will see many participants in various forums, from Adobe heavyweights to welterweight fanboys, all arguing that Adobe had no choice but to remove it.
 I am glad at least the CC users got it and I have learned to live with alternate solutions.
 I wish all would be a little more frank, just a little!